oliversssf2/opengl/README.md

 # LearnOpengl
-This is just a project for me to start my OpenGL Journey Feel free to point out problems in scripts
+This is just a project for me to start my OpenGL Journey\n Feel free to point out problems in scripts

 Tools I use : GLAD, GLFW